 Export Intent Data

-To capture all of the intent testing data in a log, be sure to enable Intent Conversation in Settings > General before you test your intents.To export data:
+To log conversations, be sure to enable Intent Conversation in Settings > General before you test your intents.To export data:

 - In the bots catalog, open the menu in the tile and then click Export Conversation Log.